Subscribers to my email list get free early access to future chapters!

 Lina, determined to find a solution, uttered a cheesy tone and exclaimed, “Wait!
 Waaaaait!
 I know!”
 She looked up with a bright smile and met Qingcang’s raised eyebrow.

-“I’m going to add some chocolate to it!” she declared with excitement.
-She then handed Qingcang the pill that was in her mouth earlier and said, “Here, hold on to it.
+“I’m going to add some chocolate to it!”
+She placed the pill on a small plate and handed it to him.
+“Here, hold on to it.
 I’ll be right back!”
 With that, she playfully hopped into another room, leaving him speechless.

-Dongfang Qingcang, known for his excellent hygiene, looked at the pill piece that Lina had put in her mouth with irritation.
+Dongfang Qingcang looked at the pill piece that Lina had put in her mouth.
 He was dumbfounded, frustrated, and even angry.
-He muttered in a menacing tone, “That Silly Little Human…” He was about to throw the pill away but refrained at the last minute, remembering his effort to cultivate it.
-He went to sit down on the couch, holding the saliva-covered pill in his hand with a scowl.
+He muttered in a menacing tone, “That Silly Little Human…” He was about to throw the pill away, but refrained at the last minute, remembering his effort to cultivate it.
+He went to sit down on the couch, holding the plate with a scowl.

-As Qingcang sat there, fuming with frustration, Lina returned cheerfully, carrying a glass jar with chocolate paste.
-“Oh, I’m back!” she exclaimed.
+Lina returned cheerfully, carrying a glass jar with chocolate paste.
+“Oh, I’m back!”
 Unaware of his annoyance, she nonchalantly grabbed the pill from his hand and went in another direction.

 “I’m going to wash the pill before taking it with chocolate.
-It’s not hygienic to take it like that after it already went in my mouth,” Lina replied matter-of-factly before leaving the room.
+It’s not hygienic to take it like that after it already went in my mouth.”
+Lina left the room.

 Dongfang Qingcang’s eyes widened, and his scowl deepened as Lina’s actions stupefied him.
-He thought, ‘If this Silly Little Human knew that it’s not proper hygiene, why did she give me this after she put it in her mouth?
-I’m not her servant!’
 His frustration grew, and he could not help but mutter under his breath, “Ridiculous…”

 Qingcang, however, did not share the same happy expression.
 His face was marked by frustration and impatience; his arms crossed over his chest as he stood before Lina.
 He was tired of her tendency to avoid taking her medication, and his tolerance for her behavior was thin.
 He eyed her carefully, weighing his patience, and it was not looking good.

-“I get it; I get it.
-Don’t look at me like that; I’ll take the pills.
-Geez,” Lina responded cautiously, attempting to soothe Qingcang’s annoyance.
-She sensed his displeasure and was trying to calm him down.
-‘He’s so hot-headed,’ she thought as she picked up a chocolate-covered pill and put it in her mouth.
+“I get it, I get it!
+Don’t look at me like that.
+I’ll take the pills.
+Geez.”
+Lina picked up the chocolate-covered pill and put it in her mouth.
+‘He’s so hot-headed.’

 She savored the taste of the chocolate, enjoying its sweetness as she chewed.
 Qingcang watched her closely, ensuring she had swallowed the prepared pill as he was vigilant and attentive.